Environmental Studies/Science (ENSC) Courses

 ENSC 457 Vegetation of the Hawaiian Isl (3) This course explores the major types of vegetation in Hawaiʻi with respect to physical environments and important species.
 Basic concepts in taxonomy and identification are emphasized.
 Coursework includes field excursions at various sites around the island of Hawaiʻi to develop methods in surveying and monitoring vegetation.
 This course also examines major human impacts and conservation challenges.
 Pre: BIOL 156 or BIOL 281.
 (Same as BIOL 457)

-ENSC 495 Senior Seminar Environ Science (3) Capstone course for Environmental Studies/Science majors integrating previous coursework into disciplinary framework.
-Seminar focus on research, writing and discussion of themes in contemporary environmental problems.
-Pre: Senior standing ENSC or ENVS or GEOG major or consent of instructor.
+ENSC 495 Senior Seminar Environ Science (3) (other) Capstone course for Geography, Environmental Studies and Environmental Science majors, integrating previous coursework into disciplinary framework.
+Seminar focuses on research, writing and discussion of themes in contemporary geography and environmental studies and science.
+Pre: Major in Geography, Environmental Studies or Environmental Science, junior or senior standing.
+Offered spring semester only.
 (Same as GEOG 495).

 ENSC x94 Special Topics in Subject Matter (Arr.)
 Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.